 The three types of coverage limits

-- Actual Cash Value (ACV): The ACV is the market value of your house, minus any depreciation.
-It's possible that the value of your land may have increased since you bought it, but specific elements of your house, such as the plumbing or floorboards, have aged, and therefore may have depreciated in value.
+- Actual cash value (ACV): The ACV is the market value of your house, minus any depreciation.
+It's possible that the value of your land may have increased since you bought it, but specific elements of your house, such as the plumbing or floorboards, have aged and therefore may have depreciated in value.
 Because of this, the ACV likely won't cover the entire cost to rebuild your home with new materials.

-- Replacement Cost Value (RCV): The RCV is the amount it will cost to rebuild your house at the current prices for labor and materials.
+- Replacement cost value (RCV): The RCV is the amount it will cost to rebuild your house at the current prices for labor and materials.
 A policy that covers your home's RCV will have higher premiums than one that covers only the ACV, but it could provide a substantial amount of additional reimbursement if you need to replace all or a part of your home.
 However, a policy that covers the RCV is still subject to limits.

-- Guaranteed Replacement Cost (GRC)/ Extended Replacement Cost (ERC): The GRC/ERC of a home is like the RCV, but with a guarantee that the insurance company will pay a certain percentage beyond your policy's limits to rebuild your home.
+- Guaranteed replacement cost (GRC)/extended replacement cost (ERC): The GRC/ERC of a home is like the RCV but with a guarantee that the insurance company will pay a certain percentage beyond your policy's limits to rebuild your home.
 This is relevant if a regional disaster, such as a wildfire, temporarily drives up the cost of labor and building materials.
 However, this is the most expensive option.

 Someone with ACV coverage who loses their entire house in a wildfire would likely pay tens of thousands of dollars out of pocket to rebuild.
 If your current homeowners insurance policy doesn't cover the full cost of replacing your home, you should consider increasing your policy limits this year.
-While this does raise your premiums, the extra coverage will be worthwhile if your home ever suffers significant damage.
+While this does raise your premiums, the extra coverage could be worthwhile if your home ever suffers significant damage.

-You may be surprised by the rates you find if you shop around for the best rates offered by home insurance companies.
+You may be surprised by the rates you can find if you shop around for the best rates offered by home insurance companies.
 However, rates alone do not imply the best deals.
 When shopping around, look for the factors we consider when comparing insurers, which include affordable rates, the best customer service and the highest claims process satisfaction score.